kubernetes/enhancements/keps/sig-node/4033-group-driver-detection-over-cri/README.md

 #### Alpha

-- [ ] Feature implemented behind a feature flag, fallback to old behavior if flag is enabled but runtime support not present.
+- Feature implemented behind a feature flag, fallback to old behavior if flag is enabled but runtime support not present.
-- [ ] Initial unit tests completed and enabled
+- Initial unit tests completed and enabled

 #### Beta

-- [ ] Feature implemented, with the feature gate enabled by default.
+- Feature implemented, with the feature gate enabled by default.
-- [ ] Released versions of CRI-O and containerd runtime implementations support the feature
+- Released versions of CRI-O and containerd runtime implementations support the feature

+#### GA

+- No bugs reported in the previous cycle.
-- [ ] Drop fallback to old behavior.
+- Drop fallback to old behavior.
 CRI implementations expected to have support.

-#### GA

-- [ ] No bugs reported in the previous cycle.
-- [ ] Remove fallback behavior
-- [ ] Remove feature gate
+- Remove feature gate
+- All issues and gaps identified as feedback during beta are resolved

 ### Upgrade / Downgrade Strategy